openharmony/arkcompiler_runtime_core/static_core/docs/runtime-compiled_code-interaction.md

 Depending on the callee's entrypoint there may be different cases.
 If the entrypoint points to `CompiledCodeToInterpreterBridge` then the callee should be executed by the interpreter.
 In this case the interpreter calls itself directly.
-In other cases the interpreter calls the function `InterpreterToCompiledCodeBridge` passing to it the resolved callee function, the call instruction, the interpreter's frame and the pointer to `panda::ManagedThread`.
+In other cases the interpreter calls the function `InterpreterToCompiledCodeBridge` passing to it the resolved callee function, the call instruction, the interpreter's frame and the pointer to `ark::ManagedThread`.

 `InterpreterToCompiledCodeBridge` function does the following:
 * Build a boundary stack frame.
-* Set the pointer to `panda::ManagedThread` to the thread register.
+* Set the pointer to `ark::ManagedThread` to the thread register.
-* Change stack frame kind in `panda::ManagedThread::stack_frame_kind_` to compiled code stack frame.
+* Change stack frame kind in `ark::ManagedThread::stack_frame_kind_` to compiled code stack frame.
 * Prepare the arguments according to the target calling convention.
 The function uses the bytecode instruction (which must be a variant of `call` instruction) and interpreter's frame to retreive the function's arguments.
 * Jump to the callee's entrypoint.
 * After the return save the result to the interpreter stack frame.
-* Change stack frame kind in `panda::ManagedThread::stack_frame_kind_` back to interpreter stack frame.
+* Change stack frame kind in `ark::ManagedThread::stack_frame_kind_` back to interpreter stack frame.
 * Drop the boundary stack frame.

 `InterpreterToCompiledCodeBridge`'s boundary stack frame is necessary to link the interpreter's frame with the compiled code's frame.